Estimating Graph Dimension with Cross-validated Eigenvalues: Cross-validated eigenvalue estimation

 \subsection{Statistical consistency}

-This section states a consistency result for a modified version of the algorithm stated in Algorithm~\ref{alg:eigcv-mod} in Appendix~\ref{sec:consistency-proof}.
+This section states a consistency result for a modified version of the algorithm stated in Algorithm \ref{alg:eigcv-mod} in Supplementary Section \ref{sec:consistency-proof}.
 The main modification is the addition of a delocalization test.
 We use $K$ for the true latent dimension and $\hat K$ for its estimate.

 We will make some further assumptions.
 Let $P=\rho_nP^0$, where $0 < \rho_n < 1$ controls the sparsity of the network, and $P^0=U\Lambda^0 U\T$ is a matrix of rank $k$ with $P^0_{ij} \leq 1$ for all $i,j$.
 Here, $\Lambda^0=\diag(\lambda_1^0,\cdots,\lambda^0_{K})$ is the diagonal matrix of its non-increasing eigenvalues, and $U=(u_1,\cdots,u_{K})$ contains the corresponding eigenvectors.
 We first consider the signal strength in the population adjacency matrix.
 The magnitude of the leading eigenvalues characterize the useful signal in the data; only if they are sufficiently large is it possible to identify them from a finite graph sample.
 As such, the first assumption requires that the leading eigenvalues of the population graph are of sufficient and comparable magnitude.
 We also include necessary assumptions on the sparsity of the graph. \begin{assumption}[Signal strength and sparsity] We assume that there exist positive constants $\psi_1,\psi_1'$ such that In addition, we assume that $P^0_{ij} \leq 1$ for all $i,j$ and that the network sparsity satisfies $ c_0 \frac{\log^{\xi_0}n}{n}\leq \rho_n\leq c_0'n^{-\xi_1}$, for some constants $\xi_0>2$, $\xi_1\in(0,1)$, $c_0,c_0'>0$. \end{assumption} Observe that Assumption \ref{assump:matrix_SSNR} implies in particular that $\psi_1^{-1}\psi_1'n\rho_n\leq\lambda_K\leq \lambda_1\leq n\rho_n$ since $\lambda_1\leq \tr(P)\leq n\rho_n$.
 Assumption \ref{assump:matrix_SSNR} is less strict than the assumptions in \cite{li_network_2020}.
 This is because we do not require a minimum gap between distinct eigenvalues, which is hard to satisfy in practice.